d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `C-c C-m' (or `C-c RET') in `sweeprolog-mode' buffers, prompts for a functor and an arity and inserts a corresponding term with holes in place of the term’s arguments.
-It leaves point right after the first hole, sets the mark to its start and activates region such that the hole is marked.
-Call `sweeprolog-insert-term-with-holes' again to replace the active region which now covers the first hole with another term, that may again contain further holes.
-That way you can incrementally write down a Prolog term, including whole clauses, by working down the syntactic structure of the term and maintaining its all the while.
+It leaves point right after the first hole, sets the mark to its start and activates the region such that the hole is marked.
+Call `sweeprolog-insert-term-with-holes' again to replace the active region, which now covers the first hole, with another term, that may again contain further holes.
+That way you can incrementally write a Prolog term, including whole clauses, by working down the syntactic structure of the term and maintaining its correctness all the while.
 Without a prefix argument, `sweeprolog-insert-term-with-holes' prompts for the functor and the arity to use.
-A non-negative prefix argument, e.g. `C-2 C-c C-m' or `C-u C-c C-m', is taken as to be the inserted term’s arity and in this case `sweeprolog-insert-term-with-holes' only prompts for the functor to insert.
+A non-negative prefix argument, such as `C-2 C-c C-m' or `C-u C-c C-m', is taken to be the inserted term’s arity and in this case `sweeprolog-insert-term-with-holes' only prompts for the functor to insert.
 A negative prefix argument, `C-- C-c C-m', inserts only a single hole without prompting for a functor.
 To further help with